 There’s a pair of windows made in the workshop of the Pre-Raphaelite artist Burne-Jones.
 There’s another pair of windows showing the translators of the Bible into Welsh, namely William Morgan and William Salesbury.
 In 1549, King Edward VI passed the Act of Uniformity, and it became law in 1552.
 There was a legal requirement for all acts of public worship to be carried out in English as opposed to Latin.
 The aim was to ensure that the Protestant Reformation, that had been introduced by King Henry VIII, was firmly cemented among the masses.
 It was a time when the English throne was under severe threat from the Catholics in Europe!
 However, the Act caused rebellion in parts of the land, because it signalled the end of the Welsh and Cornish languages.
 In Cornwall, thousands of Cornish speakers died during the protests.
 Wales had long been known as the backdoor for invasions on England, so in order to maintain the security of England, Queen Elizabeth I introduced legislation that superseded the 1549 Act of Uniformity.
 By 1567, there was a legal requirement for all Churches in Wales to have Welsh Bibles, as well as the Book of Common Prayer translated into Welsh.
 The Welsh versions sat alongside the English versions.
 Queen Elizabeth I knew that religious uniformity was more important than any linguistic uniformity, so by having the Welsh Protestant Word available in all the Churches in Wales, it meant that the people of Wales could use their own language Welsh Cymraeg, and they would be loyal to the Queen.

-There’s a Medieval Processional Cross in the Chancel that was used in Monza Cathedral in Italy until the 18th century.
-It’s still used today in St. Mary’s Church.
+There’s a Medieval Processional Cross in the Chancel that was used in Monza Cathedral in Italy until the 18th century, and is still used today in St. Mary’s Church.

 St. Mary’s Church is still the spiritual heartbeat of Conwy, where worship has flourished for nearly 850 years.
-We are now part of a vibrant family of five congregations and two ‘Church in Wales’ schools, serving the town of Conwy and part of the Conwy Valley.
-All are welcome in this ancient holy place.
+We are now part of a vibrant family of five congregations and two ‘Church in Wales’ schools, serving the town of Conwy and part of the Conwy valley.